How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 - Applying in unrelated fields implies setting unrealistic expectations.
 This would also mean that you are disregarding your current experience.

-- They will question about what you did in your previous roles and if that is relevant to the job they have on hand.
+- They will question you about your previous roles and whether they are relevant to the job they have available.

-- Thus it's best to apply in fields where you have an actual experience which you can prove.
+- Thus, it’s best to apply in fields where you have actual experience that you can prove.

 Current Compensation

 - They are also keen to know your current compensation.
-I'd suggest to tactfully avoid this question or ask about whether they have a budget for the position.
+I’d suggest that you tactfully avoid this question or ask about whether they have a budget for the position.

-- Of course, the salaries in India and Japan are incomparable being different economies and the recruiters would usually factor in this.
+- Of course, the salaries in India and Japan are incomparable due to their different economies, and the recruiters would usually factor this in.

 - But it's best to do your research by looking up salary guides published by respectable manpower consultants like Robert Walters.